 Table 2 shows the volatilities for the thirteen countries over holding periods ranging from 1 to 40 years with the far-right column reporting the average relative to the 12-month volatility.
 For 5-year periods eleven of thirteen countries have experienced a decline in their volatility and when this is increased to 10-years only Italy remains as having a higher value relative to 1-year.
 The average volatility at this point is 75% of the reference value.
 As the holding period continues to lengthen the volatility falls to just half with 30-year time frames and declines further thereafter.

 The contrast with bonds is stark, with 10-year holding periods the average volatility is 10% greater and this mostly trends higher as time is extended.
 The mean for 20-year and 30-year periods is 25% more than the comparable 1-year figure.
 Over 40-year holding periods the average volatility of bonds is higher than stocks casting doubt over the former’s traditionally accepted lower risk status.
 Perhaps unsurprisingly, the 60-40 portfolios typically behave a lot more like stocks-only, although volatility relative to one-year returns declines at a slower pace as holding periods are extended.
-At the 40-year level, the average volatility of these portfolios is lower than both stocks and bonds.
+At the 40-year level, the average volatility of 60-40 and 80-20 portfolios is much lower than bonds and similar to that of stocks-only.

 Since Poterba and Summers (1988), mean reversion or aversion over long horizons is best analysed by variance ratios.
 As Reichenstein and Dorsett (1995) show, the variance ratio for an n-year return is defined as,